 Firweorks Friday: Separate Ways

 In the end my overall experience at Angel Stadium was a good one.
 The Jays won, the weather was nice, the ballpark had some character and I saw some good baseball.
 Nothing about the ballpark was really remarkable, though.
 It is worth seeing but not worth going out of your way to see.
 The location of the stadium as it relates to having no pre or post-game party zone really detracts from the overall experience.
 As does the absence of any semblance of baseball ettiquette.
 That being said, a sold out crowd does wonders to make up for those weaknesses and enhances the overall baseball experience.
 That concludes the ballpark portion of this post.
 Stay tuned for my next review of AT&T Park in San Francisco.
 I’ll now explore whether or not California really knows how to party.
+To see how Angels Stadium stacks up against other ballparks we’ve reviewed, check out our Ballpark Review Roundup.

 Getting around LA is no easy task.
 I’d like to thank Google Maps for giving me the freshest directions and never steering me wrong.
 Not only do you have to pitch like a man when you are in LA, but you have to drive like one too.
 Turn signals are optional on a spiderweb of highways that run through the greater Los Angeles area.